thiagodebona/RamsoftDotNetInterview/Readme.md

 - All the requested feature plus the following:
    > Multiple boards management, create/update/delete boards and it's informations

-   > User can delete columns from boards and all it's linked tasks will be moved to the archived tasks

-   > Creation of users and authentication
+   > User management and authentication

    > Know the user who created the task

    > Assign users to tasks

+   > User can delete columns from boards and all it's linked tasks will be moved to the archived tasks

    > Event dispatcher, notify and update connected users with the changes via WebSocket